 New ramp makes life easier for Olympia child and her family

-Nicholas Morales, a carpenter from Graham, lines up railing supports as he and a volunteer crew from Mr. Do Right Construction install a wheelchair ramp at Eve Carwell's home in Olympia on Saturday.
-Others are, clockwise from top left, carpenter Chris Erickson of Olympia, carpenter Lane Hill of Tacoma, and administrative assistant Michelle Campbell of Olympia.
+ADVANCE FOR THE WEEKEND OF FEB.
+4-5 AND THEREAFTER - In a Saturday, Jan.
+28, 2017 photo, Nicholas Morales, a carpenter from Graham, Wash., lines up railing supports as he and a volunteer crew from Mr. Do Right Construction install a wheelchair ramp at the Carwell family home in Olympia, Wash.

 Add your comments below